Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Reverse_Engineering_Aguadilla.md

 ## A Quantitative Attractor Geometry Analysis
 ## 2013 Trans-Medium Traversal: Confirmed Data → K-Field Constraints
 ## What the 2013 Event Reveals That 2004 Cannot
+## VERSION 2 — Updated with direct footage observation 2026-03-21

 ---

+## VERSIONING NOTE

+This document supersedes the prior version.
+The prior version contained a derived quantity — D_K = 2.21 m²/s — sourced from unverified secondary frame numbers (frames 4209 and 4258) obtained via web search, not from direct measurement of the footage.

+Direct observation of unknown.avi (Zenodo 10.5281/zenodo.7844175)
+by the primary investigator on 2026-03-21, using frame extraction at AVI offset 4000 (script extraction: frames/frame_%05d.png), produced the following direct observations that supersede the prior frame numbering:

+- **Local frame ~145–150:** Split beginning, visible before camera zoom
+- **Local frame ~173:** First clear zoomed frame showing split
+- **Local frame 400+:** Split still faintly visible, signatures further apart

+The prior document's 1.63 second figure and D_K = 2.21 m²/s
+are therefore **not confirmed by direct footage measurement** and are removed from this version pending correct timing extraction from the SCU report PDF (v8, Zenodo) directly.

+All parameter bounds derived from first-principles physics (K_boundary, r_bubble, frequency selectivity) are independent of frame timing and are retained unchanged.

+---

 ## PREAMBLE — WHY THIS EVENT IS THE MORE PRECISE INSTRUMENT

 The Nimitz event gave us high accelerations but imprecise object parameters.
 The Aguadilla event is the **better-constrained physics experiment** because:

 1. **Calibrated thermal sensor (FLIR)** — not just visual testimony.
    The Raytheon MX-15D records quantitative infrared data.
 2. **Known aircraft parameters** — CBP DHC-8 altitude, GPS, gimbal angles.
 Distance to object is calculable.
-3. **Two-medium crossing** — the air-to-water transition provides the sharpest physical constraint available: a medium with 833× greater drag density, crossed at speed, with no deceleration and no splash.
+3. **Two-medium crossing** — the air-to-water transition provides the sharpest physical constraint available: a medium with 816× greater drag density, crossed at speed, with no deceleration and no splash.
 4. **The split event** — one object appearing to become two provides a structural constraint on the K-bubble that Nimitz lacks entirely.
 5. **The object is small** — ~1 m diameter.
 This constrains the K-bubble geometry at a completely different scale from the 12 m Nimitz object.

 **The Aguadilla event is a precision physics measurement of the vacuum coupling potential at meter scale.**

 ---